Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

     The reduced price of the purchase is displayed below the percentage field.

 5. Click the [APPLY DISCOUNT] button in the bottom right corner.
     The bill discount view is closed.
-The payment view is displayed again.
+The pay bill list is displayed again.
 The discount is indicated both as a percentage and as a fixed amount above the reduced total.

     ![Pay Discount](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/PayDiscount.png "[Pay Discount]")